12 Best Issue Tracking Software in 2026

 Report issues with custom fields and priority ratings, focusing on customer satisfaction.

-Best for: Dev teams that want to track issues and bugs from customers.
+Best for: Dev teams that want to track and manage issues and bugs from customers.

 nTask is an issue tracking tool that helps product managers assign issues by priority.